Cesar Chavez Day: Donald Trump’s Twitter Silent

 — Steve Westly (@SteveWestly) March 31, 2017

-Today’s holiday commemorates Chavez’ “massive grape boycott in the late 1960s,” a boycott that maintained its strength for many years as poor farmhands insisted on radical improvements to their inhumane conditions and miserable pay.
-Cesar’s supporters keep checking in on Trump’s Twitter to see if Trump has mentioned Ceasr Chavez Day yet.
+Today’s holiday commemorates Cesar’s “massive grape boycott in the late 1960s,” a boycott that maintained its strength for many years as poor farmhands insisted on radical improvements to their inhumane conditions and miserable pay.
+Cesar’s supporters keep checking in on Trump’s Twitter to see if Trump has mentioned Cesar Chavez Day yet.

 Cesar Chavez day @realDonaldTrump